ppetrovtv/pine_script_docs/source/Annotation_Functions_Overview.rst

     alertcondition(condition, title, message)

-‘condition’ is a series of boolean values that is used for alert.
+'condition' is a series of boolean values that is used for alert.
 Available values: true, false.
 True means alert condition is met, alert should trigger.
 False means alert condition is not met, alert should not trigger.
 It is a required argument.

-‘title’ is an optional argument that sets the name of the alert condition.
+'title' is an optional argument that sets the name of the alert condition.

-‘message’ is an optional argument that specifies text message to display when the alert fires.
+'message' is an optional argument that specifies text message to display when the alert fires.

 Here is example of creating an alert condition: